Breathe. It's finally done.

 She snarls and flails.
 "Istik!
 Put me down!"

-I launch myself into the air to dodge the heat, landing hard on the chitinous ground.
-The warrior and Us go sliding out of my arms.
-The momentum has us careening toward a wide crack in the floor.
+I launch myself forward, landing hard on the chitinous ground.
+The warrior and Us slide out of my arms as we careen toward a wide crack in the floor.

 The woman appears above us.
-I hold up Us toward her and she recoils.
+I hold up Us and she recoils.
 "I will not be handling that abomination!"

-I grunt and begin to shake, feeling my hand slipping.
-"I swear on Bhaal's blood, if I fall because you won't take this brain, I will crawl my way out of the hells and strangle you!"
+I grunt and my hand begins to slip.
+"I swear on Bhaal's blood!
+If I fall because of you, I will crawl out of the hells and strangle you!"

-She stares at me and then curls her nose in disgust, gingerly taking Us from me.
-My arm free, I grip the edge and drag my carcass to safety.
+She stares at me and then curls her nose, gingerly taking Us from me.

 I hear a sigh and glance up at the woman.
+"It seems you are not a thrall."
 She sneers.
-"So, you are no thrall.
-Then we must stick together if we are to survive."

 "My name?"
 She lifts her chin with an air of dignity.
 "My name is Lae'zel, of Creche K'liir."